+Admissions Department

-Admissions Department Phoenix East Aviation 561 Pearl Harbor Drive Daytona Beach, Florida 32114
+Phoenix East Aviation

+561 Pearl Harbor Drive

+Daytona Beach, Florida 32114

 - 2. Upon arriving in the United States, attain appropriate FAA Medical Certificate for license or rating sought.
 Forward copy of medical to the Admissions Department. - 3.
 Forward passport, affidavit of support, two photographs, Form I-20 (M-1 visa or F-1 visa) and two forms of identification to the U.S. Embassy in home country.
 Forward to the Admissions Department copies of all documents provided to the U.S. Embassy.
 (Passport may not expire within six months of application). - 4.
 Attain health and accident insurance.
 Forward copy of proof of insurance to Admissions Department at above address. - 5.
-Provide financial letter of affidavit support. - NOTE: Transfer students must follow the procedure above.
+Provide financial letter of affidavit support. - 6.
+Students must be able to read, speak, write and understand the English language.
+Students must meet ICAO Language Proficiency Rating Scale Operational Level 4 as the minimum English proficiency level.

+NOTE: Transfer students must follow the procedure above.
 Approval on an individual basis as determined by the Student and Exchange Visitor Program (SEVP) and United States Citizens and Immigration Services (USCIS).